Currencies of the World: How Well Do You Know Your Money?

 The main difference between fiat money and cryptocurrency is that fiat money derives its value because it’s backed by a government, while cryptocurrency is not.

 Cryptocurrency is a digital currency that derives value from its native blockchain.
-The systems that govern its distribution and regulation are very different from fiat money and highly complex, which is one of the reasons it’s easy to run into cryptocurrency scams.
+The systems that govern its distribution and regulation are very different from and highly complex compared to fiat money, which is one reason it’s easy to fall prey to cryptocurrency scams.

 Exchange rates explained